About the Governor's Archives Awards | Wisconsin Historical Society

 • Making any other major contribution to the preservation, use or appreciation of Wisconsin's archival heritage worthy of recognition

-This award recognizes individuals, programs or organizations that successfully experiment with new ways to demonstrate the significance or relevance of historical records for understanding the past, or that use historical records to reach new audiences.
+The Archival INNOVATION Award recognizes individuals, programs or organizations that successfully experiment with new ways to demonstrate the significance or relevance of historical records for understanding the past or that use historical records to reach new audiences.
 This award is open to Wisconsin archival repositories and individuals only.
 The activity or contribution being nominated must have occurred during the last 3 years and may be continuing.

 • Experimenting with new approaches to raising awareness and appreciation of historical records as keys to Wisconsin's cultural heritage